vlandham/captain_z/out/captain_z.md

 As Captain Zephyr was sneaking towards her boat, Captain Spears was already on his.
 Waiting for the signal like all the other pirates in that bay who had made a pact with the leader behind this sinister plan.

-He had put his boat, The Sea Breaker, far out in the waters, near the port's entrance.
+He had put his boat, the Sea Breaker, far out in the waters, near the port's entrance.
 He hoped he would avoid most of the action.

 Spears had agreed to join the battle against the Port of Goodnews but not because he wanted to capture the city, but because he feared what would happen to him if he refused.
 The whole ordeal left a sour taste in his mouth. _Waiting in the water like eels in the dark,_ he thought, _it doesn't seem right._